-NSAIDs
+Colchicine + NSAIDs

-N-sad
+Cult-of-cheese and N-sad

-The administration of NSAIDs may help control the pain and inflammation related to acute pericarditis (refer to the Picmonic on "Ibuprofen (NSAIDs)").
+The administration of colchicine and NSAIDs are used to help control the pain and inflammation related to acute pericarditis (refer to the Picmonic on "Ibuprofen (NSAIDs)").
+An exception, however, is cases of pericarditis secondary to myocardial infarction, where only aspirin should be used.
+This is because aspirin is less likely to affect scar formation in the heart than are other NSAIDs.
 Since NSAIDs may cause gastrointestinal irritation, administer these drugs with food or milk.